-Rummy, a skill game that’s more about strategy and less about luck, is something that requires your full attention and focus.
+Rummy, a skill game that is more about strategy and less about luck, is something that requires your full attention and focus.

-However, just being familiar with the rules and learning how to play your hand using experience isn’t at times enough.
+However, just being familiar with the rules and learning how to play your hand isn’t enough.

-Even though it may sound daunting at first, the truth is if you spend some time practicing the game daily, you will be able to use calculations to better your game in some time.
+Even though it may sound daunting at first, if you spend some time practicing the game daily, you will be soon able to use calculations to better your game.

 Learning to Calculate Points Is Important